 |first image from Better Explained, 2nd image is from Wikipedia|

 Once I finished that image, I realized something I had only speculated lightly before, although others have certainly known it: "1" should properly be known as "1r", especially when comparing it with "i", which itself should properly be known as "1i".
-(Only later did I discover that imaginary numbers cannot be ordered so this 1i assignment isn't necessarily in the same unit circle as 1r.
+(Only later did I discover that imaginary numbers cannot be ordered so this 1i assignment isn't necessarily in the same unit circle as 1r (?).
 As you can see, I believe that it is, but that's another topic altogether.
-The point here is, sometimes not knowing certain things sometimes allows mathematical discoveries that fix broken ideas.)
+The point here is, sometimes not knowing certain things can be a good thing.)
 I modified the illustration a little more, to make this clear:

 (Minutes later.)
 Well that didn't take long.
 As soon as I asked the question (in the previous paragraph) of my intuition, I could see the answer.
 I think you'll see it quickly, too.
 I'm keeping the 1r nomenclature instead of using 1k because there are two worlds merging, and continuing to use 1r (instead of 1k) makes the merge explicit.

-My attempts at nomenclature revealed the complexity: I first called this new symbol "zero plus infinity," then, "infinity with three bumps," then, for a while "trifinity" seemed like an elegant name for this zerofinity idea, as the "tri-" prefix hinted at hidden insights from ternary logic which is what I studied for years in order to come up with the various fragments which led to this thought experiment.
-But as I thought about it more, I realized it won't work: sadly, "trifinity" loses the "in" aspect of "infinite," making it a reference to three finite things instead of "going beyond finite" or "without end."
-Trying to include "in" by using "trinfinity" is... awkward, like the name of a new tech device used to help trim weight, which will only be on the market for a few months before the startup collapses because it has such a lame marketing name.
+My attempts at nomenclature revealed the complexity: I first called this new symbol "zero plus infinity," then, "infinity with three bumps," then, for a while "trifinity" seemed like an elegant name for this zerofinity idea, as the "tri-" prefix hinted at hidden insights from ternary logic which I studied for years in order to come up with the various fragments which led to this thought experiment.
+But as I thought about it more, I realized it won't work: sadly, "trifinity" loses the "in" aspect of "infinite," making it into a reference to "three finite things" instead of "going beyond finite" or "without end."
+Trying to include "in" with something like "trinfinity" is... awkward, like the name of a new tech device used to help trim weight, which will only be on the market for a few months before the startup collapses because it has such a lame marketing name.

 Now have a look at the completed illustration, where I've also shown how 1r is identical with 1k:

-Please, if you got this far without reading the accompanying article, there is a lot of crossover between these two.
+Please, if you got this far without reading this accompanying article, there is a lot of crossover between these two.
 Go read it so you can get the overall picture.
-The two need to be combined into a single larger article which... if it all fits together as neatly as it seems now... should be published more formally.
+The two (and the third one I linked previously) need to be combined into a single larger article which... if it all fits together as neatly as it seems now... should be published more formally.
 I have a feeling more people will want to see a proper treatment of these ideas... if they still cohere after a lot of inspection.

 I know, I know, I need to study this out more and see how it works; there might be some technical issues with it, or it might also be entirely incoherent, but I think I've finally got it, exactly as I intuited in small pieces for years, now all together for the first time in one place.